giltroymeren/giltroymeren.github.io/_posts/2024-01-13-how-to-attach-an-antd-drawer-to-a-direct-url-in-react.markdown

   ...
 ~~~

 The hook `usePreviousPath` is a nifty tool that we can use, as it name suggests, to get the previous path for the comparison.
-The following is a TypeScript version of the code shared by Shubham Khatri that takes advantage of the
+The following is a TypeScript version of the code shared by Shubham Khatri that takes advantage of the `useRef` hook to take note of the current path that will be checked later when the appearance of the drawer is triggered hence this value will then be the previous path.

 ~~~javascript
 const usePreviousPath = <T = any>(value: T) => {